Alex4386/HRPL/README.md

                       Hakurei Reimu Public License
                     Copyright 2019 <COPYRIGHT_HOLDER>

-Permission is hereby granted, free of charge, to anyone (including, yokai or half-person) obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, sell copies
+Permission is hereby granted, free of charge, to anyone (including, youkai or half-phantom) obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, sell copies